- by Marit van Nuland

 Readability

-• Use a sans-serif or a font designed for the visually impaired, like Atkinson Hyperlegible_Regular or Roboto.
+- Use a sans-serif or a font designed for good readability, like Atkinson Hyperlegible_Regular or Roboto.

 Try the fonts in this VR experience